bsteen/mem-allocator/README.md

-Code in mm.c written by:
+**Code in mm.c written by:
 Abraham McIlvaine
-Benjamin Steenkamer
+Benjamin Steenkamer**
+All other files provided by class professor.

-For CPEG 361 - Operating Systems
+CPEG 361 - Operating Systems
 Spring 2017, University of Delaware

 #####################################################################